spuddermax/linux-volume-osd/README.md

    - Controls audio devices through PulseAudio
    - Manages the OSD display through PyQt5
    - Maintains a socket server for updates without restarting

+The `--start` parameter allows you to initialize just the server component without displaying any OSD window.
+This is useful for:
+- Pre-launching the server at system startup to minimize delay on first use
+- Running the server in the background when you don't need visual feedback immediately

 ## Customization